perfectapi/node-userdb/readme.md

 # Adding the first user

 This implementation allows the first user to be added without a valid SECURE_TOKEN.
+Users can also self-register.

 # How groups work